Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis

-A $60-40$ split of this data was used for training and validating the muscle models, with optimization based on Simulated Annealing (500 iterations, 5000 function evaluations, initial value of temperature 300, annealing interval 50)~\citep{van1987simulated}. \paragraph{Online evaluation} We report results corresponding to flexion-extension movements during online evaluation although the target movements involve the co-contraction of other muscles as well.
-In each trial, a human subject was asked to reach a target position displayed on the monitor (purple circle) as accurately and quickly as possible.
-Once at the target, the subject had to maintain the position for three seconds.
-The radius of the circle indicating the target and the actual position of the simulated wrist was eight and six density-independent pixels (respectively), requiring the subject to be precise.
-The subject received visual feedback of the predicted position of their wrist (Figure~\ref{fig:exp}C).
-The experimental trials for each subject had three sessions (Figure~\ref{fig:exp}D).
-In the third session, the subject experienced a force field that pushed the simulated wrist away from the target; stiffness and damping had to be adapted to complete the task.
-The subject was told that some force would perturb the simulated robot, but no information about the force field (type, magnitude, location in workspace) was provided.
-The magnitude of the perturbation was defined as a percentage of the maximum torque that can be generated by the subject; its average magnitude is $20 Nm$.
+A 60-40 split of this data was used for training and validating the muscle models, with optimization based on Simulated Annealing (500 iterations, 5000 function evaluations, initial value of temperature 300, annealing interval 50)~\cite{van1987simulated} since the cost function has discontinuous derivatives.
+The same overall process is followed for able-bodied participants and an amputee, except that the amputee is not asked to perform ulnar-radial deviations given how difficult it is for them to learn to generate more than two independent muscle activations that can be used as control signals.